dos-group/vessim/CONTRIBUTING.md

 ### Embedded experiment viewer

 The "Getting Started" page links to a live demo served from `docs/viewer/`.
-It is generated automatically when docs are published (via Read the Docs).
-To rebuild locally before previewing with `mkdocs serve`:
+It is a static viewer build with a checked-in results fixture.
+Rebuild it locally when the viewer source or `examples/basic_example.py` changes:

 ```bash
 make docs-viewer